danielholgate/dataplex-catalog-connectors/managed-connectivity/mysql-connector/README.md

 |output_bucket|GCS bucket where the output file will be stored (do not include gs:// prefix)|REQUIRED|
 |output_folder|Folder in the GCS bucket where the export output file will be stored|OPTIONAL|

-### Prepare your database environment:
+### Prepare your MySQL environment:

-Best practise is to connect to the database using a dedicated user with the minimum privileges required to extract metadata.
+Best practise is to connect to the database with a dedicated user with the minimum privileges required to extract metadata.
 1. Create a user in the MySQL instance(s) with the following privileges:
     * SELECT on information_schema.tables
     * SELECT on information_schema.columns